- Start

 Salary and pension

-The City of Stockholm has an individual, differentiated pay structure.
+The City of Stockholm has an individual, differentiated salary structure.
 This requires that employees are aware of requirements, expectations and goals.
 Managers follow up and give feedback on results.

 Occupational health & safety